SilkRose/Pony/src/stories/diary-duet/day-01.md

 She's always smiling, makes it hard to not smile back.
 Her positive energy is just infectious.
 She reassured me that everything was going to be alright.
 I don't know how I feel exactly, but her confidence makes me feel better.

 Eventually the day was ending, and she took me back to Twilight's.
 When she left she gave me a hug.
-As I was hugging her I couldn't help but think of two things: *ponies are very soft*, and *Pinkie is ~~cute~~ cool.*
+As I was hugging her I couldn't help but think of two things: *ponies are very soft*, and *Pinkie is ~~cute~~ cool.* ~~and then I~~

+I talked to Twilight again, she asked about how it went with Pinkie, what it's like to be in a new world, and a few more questions.
+We didn't talk for long, I was tired from all the fun and games with Pinkie.

+I think some of Pinkie rubbed off on me, I gave Twilight a hug before I told her thanks, and goodnight.

+I went back to my room and just laid down, thinking about what has happened to me.

+This is absolutely crazy.
+I'm in a new world making friends with a bunch of ponies.

+I'm going to stop writing now, my hand is hurting.
+I expect this is going to be the longest entry in this diary, so much has happened today.

+Goodnight.

 ~Josh